 Meetings often feel transactional in remote teams, leading to disengagement.
 A strengths-based approach makes them more dynamic and meaningful:

 Example: The University of Bristol’s team enhanced collaboration by embedding a strengths-based framework into leadership development sessions, fostering a culture of mutual recognition and shared responsibility.
-Read more here.
+Read the full University of Bristol case study.

 Performance management in remote teams should go beyond tracking output and focus on growth, strengths development, and long-term engagement.

 Example: The University of Westminster’s Digital Transformation Team increased collaboration and productivity by aligning work responsibilities with individual strengths, ensuring employees were positioned to succeed.
-Read more here.
+Read the full University of Wesminter case study.

 Further Reading: How to Inspire Without Exhausting Your Team as a Manager